danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 We will be introducing a optional partition id in all operations.
 The partition id will be:
  - unique within the scope of the DICOM service
- - a string of 1 to 32 alphanumeric characters
+ - a string of 1 to 36 numeric characters.
+We choose numeric, since the data will be coming from the clients and we don't want to store any sensitive data.
  - specified by the client

-The default value of this id will be `Guid.Empty`: `00000000000000000000000000000000`, and all existing data at time of feature enablement will be backfilled with the default value.
-When this feature is enabled by the user, **partition id will be required as input for STOW, WADO, QIDO, and delete.** It will not be required for extended query tag operations.
+The default value of this id will be `00000000000000000000000000000000`, and all existing data at time of feature enablement will be backfilled with the default value.
+When this feature is enabled by the user, **partition id will be optional as input for STOW, WADO, QIDO, and delete.** It will not be required for extended query tag operations.

 It seems best to indicate the data partition as a required URI segment, after the optional version segment.
 Here's why: